-- (K) The risk of loss and the demand for fire rescue service availability is substantially the same for Buildings below a certain minimum size.
-Because the value and anticipated occupancy of non-residential Buildings below a certain minimum size is less, it is fair, reasonable and equitable to provide a lesser assessment burden on improved property containing such Buildings by the creation of specific Building Area classification ranges for such parcels. - (L) The separation of improved Non-Residential Property into Building Area classification ranges is fair and reasonable for the purposes of Parcel Apportionment because: (1) the absence of a need for precise square footage data within the ad valorem tax records maintained by the Property Appraiser undermines the use of actual Building Area within each improved parcel as a basis for Parcel Apportionment; (2) the administrative expense and complexity created by an on-site inspection to determine the actual Building Area within each improved parcel assessed is impractical; (3) the demand for fire rescue service availability is not precisely determined or measured by the actual Building Area within benefitted parcels; and (4) the classification of parcels within Building Area classification ranges is a fair and reasonable method to classify benefitted parcels and to apportion costs among benefitted parcels that create similar demand for the availability of fire rescue services. - (M) The demand for the availability of fire rescue services diminishes at the outer limit of Building size because a fire occurring in a structure greater than a certain size is not capable of being suppressed under expected conditions and the fire control activities under such circumstances are directed to avoid the spread of the fire event to adjacent Buildings.
-Therefore, it is fair and reasonable to place a cap on the Building Area classification of benefitted parcels within Non-Residential Property. - (N) Government Property and Institutional Property whose uses are wholly or partially exempt from ad valorem taxation under Florida law provide facilities and uses to the ownership, occupants, and membership as well as the public in general that otherwise might be requested or required to be provided by the City and such property uses serve a legitimate public purpose and provide a public benefit.
+(K) The separation of the non-residential buildings and apportionment of assessments based on a per-square-foot, flat rate basis is fair and reasonable for the purpose of parcel apportionment because the demand for fire services is determined and measured by the size of the structures and improvements within benefitted parcels.

+(L) Government Property and Institutional Property whose uses are wholly or partially exempt from ad valorem taxation under Florida law provide facilities and uses to the ownership, occupants, and membership as well as the public in general that otherwise might be requested or required to be provided by the City and such property uses serve a legitimate public purpose and provide a public benefit.
 Therefore, it is fair and reasonable not to impose Fire Rescue Assessments upon Buildings located on such parcels of Government Property or Institutional Property whose Building uses are exempt from ad valorem taxation under Florida law.
 Accordingly, no Fire Rescue Assessment shall be imposed upon Buildings located on a parcel of Government Property or Institutional Property whose Building uses are wholly exempt from ad valorem taxation under Florida law.
 Further, no Fire Rescue Assessment shall be imposed upon the portion of Buildings located on a parcel of Government Property or Institutional Property whose Building uses are partially exempt from ad valorem taxation under Florida law.
 Only the portions of such Buildings that are subject to ad valorem taxation under Florida law and determined as such by the Property Appraiser shall be subject to the Fire Rescue Assessment.

-- (O) In accordance with Section 166.223, Florida Statutes, which mandates that the City treat Recreational Vehicle Park property as Commercial Property for non-ad valorem special assessments levied by the City like this proposed Fire Rescue Assessment, it is fair and reasonable to treat each space within the Recreational Vehicle Parks as a Building of Commercial Property and assign the square footage of 191 square feet, the average size of a recreational vehicle according to the Florida Association of RV Parks and Campgrounds per RV space and eliminating the application of any vacancy credits. - (P) No Fire Rescue Assessment shall be imposed upon property that is owned and used as a homestead by a person who has a total and permanent disability as a result of an injury or injuries sustained in the line of duty while serving as a first responder in the state of Florida or during an operation in another state or country authorized by the state of Florida or a political subdivision of the state of Florida, provided that the Property Appraiser, based on these facts, has determined that the property is exempt from ad valorem taxation.
+(M) In accordance with Section 166.223, Florida Statutes, which mandates that the City treat Recreational Vehicle Park property as Commercial Property for non-ad valorem special assessments levied by the City like this proposed Fire Rescue Assessment, it is fair and reasonable to treat each space within the Recreational Vehicle Parks as a Building of Commercial Property and assign the square footage of 191 square feet, the average size of a recreational vehicle according to the Florida Association of RV Parks and Campgrounds per RV space and eliminating the application of any vacancy credits.

+(N) No Fire Rescue Assessment shall be imposed upon property that is owned and used as a homestead by a person who has a total and permanent disability as a result of an injury or injuries sustained in the line of duty while serving as a first responder in the state of Florida or during an operation in another state or country authorized by the state of Florida or a political subdivision of the state of Florida, provided that the Property Appraiser, based on these facts, has determined that the property is exempt from ad valorem taxation.
 This exemption carries over to the benefit of the surviving spouse, provided that (i) the surviving spouse holds the legal or beneficial title to the homestead, permanently resides on the homestead, and does not remarry, and (ii) the Property Appraiser, based on these facts, has determined that the property is exempt from ad valorem taxation.